 PAL-compatible display format (50Hz vertical refresh rate, vs

 60Hz for the VIP).
 And my audio tape modem circuit design was

-100% original and much simpler than both the VIP and D2 kit
+100% original and much simpler than both the VIP and Motorola D2 kit

 I submitted a much simplified and refined Dream 6800 design to E/A, including CHIP-8 interpreter in EPROM and a bunch of CHIP-8 games (also ripped off from the VIP).
 This time Jim liked the idea... a DIY project he could spread over several months, without the magazine having to do any development work, with all the text provided on a silver plate!
 By the way, I did ask permission from Joe Weisbecker to clone his CHIP-8 language and a few games.
 He was really chuffed that his idea had caught on "down under".

-By the way, I had planned a successor to the Dream-6800... a "Dream-6809" which was to have a much improved display resolution (160 x 100 pixels), with "extended" CHIP-8 language, etc. However, personal circumstances got in the way and the design was never completed.
-Probably just as well -- there was a plethora of low-cost hobby computers on the market at the time, most notably the Tandy "CoCo" which was based on the marvellous 6809 processor, although the CoCo's video controller had severe limitations.
+By the way, I had planned a successor to the Dream-6800... a "Dream-6809" which was to have a much improved display resolution (i.e. 160 x 100 pixels) in colour, with "extended" CHIP-8 language, etc. Regrettably, personal circumstances got in the way and the design was never completed.
+Probably just as well -- there was a plethora of low-cost hobby computers on the market at the time, most notably the Tandy "CoCo" which was based on the marvellous 6809 micro-processor.